microsoft/vscode/CONTRIBUTING.md

-# Contributing to VS Code
+# Contwibuting to VS Code

-Welcome, and thank you for your interest in contributing to VS Code!
+Wewcome, and thank you fow youw intewest in contwibuting to VS Code!

-There are many ways in which you can contribute, beyond writing code.
-The goal of this document is to provide a high-level overview of how you can get involved.
+Thewe awe many ways in which you can contwibute, beyond wwiting code.
+The goaw of this document is to pwovide a high-wevew ovewview of how you can get invowved.

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.
+Watha than opening an issue, pwease ask away on [Stack Ovewfwow](https://stackovewfwow.com/questions/tagged/vscode) using the tag `vscode`.

-The active community will be eager to assist you.
-Your well-worded question will serve as a resource to others searching for help.
+The active community wiww be eaga to assist you.
+Youw weww-wowded question wiww sewve as a wesouwce to othews seawching fow hewp.

-## Providing Feedback
+## Pwoviding Feedback

-Your comments and feedback are welcome, and the development team is available via a handful of different channels.
+Youw comments and feedback awe wewcome, and the devewopment team is avaiwabwe via a handfuw of diffewent channews.

-See the [Feedback Channels](https://github.com/microsoft/vscode/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.
+See the [Feedback Channews](https://github.com/micwosoft/vscode/wiki/Feedback-Channews) wiki page fow detaiws on how to shawe youw thoughts.

-## Reporting Issues
+## Wepowting Issues

-Have you identified a reproducible problem in VS Code?
-Have a feature request?
-We want to hear about it!
-Here's how you can make reporting your issue as effective as possible.
+Have you identified a wepwoducibwe pwobwem in VS Code?
+Have a featuwe wequest?
+We want to heaw about it!
+Hewe's how you can make wepowting youw issue as effective as possibwe.

-### Identify Where to Report
+### Identify Whewe to Wepowt

-The VS Code project is distributed across multiple repositories.
-Try to file the issue against the correct repository.
-Check the list of [Related Projects](https://github.com/microsoft/vscode/wiki/Related-Projects) if you aren't sure which repo is correct.
+The VS Code pwoject is distwibuted acwoss muwtipwe wepositowies.
+Twy to fiwe the issue against the cowwect wepositowy.
+Check the wist of [Wewated Pwojects](https://github.com/micwosoft/vscode/wiki/Wewated-Pwojects) if you awen't suwe which wepo is cowwect.

-Can you recreate the issue even after [disabling all extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)?
-If you find the issue is caused by an extension you have installed, please file an issue on the extension's repo directly.
+Can you wecweate the issue even afta [disabwing aww extensions](https://code.visuawstudio.com/docs/editow/extension-gawwewy#_disabwe-an-extension)?
+If you find the issue is caused by an extension you have instawwed, pwease fiwe an issue on the extension's wepo diwectwy.

-### Look For an Existing Issue
+### Wook Fow an Existing Issue

-Before you create a new issue, please do a search in [open issues](https://github.com/microsoft/vscode/issues) to see if the issue or feature request has already been filed.
+Befowe you cweate a new issue, pwease do a seawch in [open issues](https://github.com/micwosoft/vscode/issues) to see if the issue ow featuwe wequest has awweady been fiwed.

-Be sure to scan through the [most popular](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.
+Be suwe to scan thwough the [most popuwaw](https://github.com/micwosoft/vscode/issues?q=is%3Aopen+is%3Aissue+wabew%3Afeatuwe-wequest+sowt%3Aweactions-%2B1-desc) featuwe wequests.

-If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
-Use a reaction in place of a "+1" comment:
+If you find youw issue awweady exists, make wewevant comments and add youw [weaction](https://github.com/bwog/2119-add-weactions-to-puww-wequests-issues-and-comments).
+Use a weaction in pwace of a "+1" comment:

 * 👍 - upvote
 * 👎 - downvote

-If you cannot find an existing issue that describes your bug or feature, create a new issue using the guidelines below.
+If you cannot find an existing issue that descwibes youw bug ow featuwe, cweate a new issue using the guidewines bewow.

-### Writing Good Bug Reports and Feature Requests
+### Wwiting Good Bug Wepowts and Featuwe Wequests

-File a single issue per problem and feature request.
-Do not enumerate multiple bugs or feature requests in the same issue.
+Fiwe a singwe issue pew pwobwem and featuwe wequest.
+Do not enumewate muwtipwe bugs ow featuwe wequests in the same issue.

-Do not add your issue as a comment to an existing issue unless it's for the identical input.
-Many issues look similar, but have different causes.
+Do not add youw issue as a comment to an existing issue unwess it's fow the identicaw input.
+Many issues wook simiwaw, but have diffewent causes.

-The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.
+The mowe infowmation you can pwovide, the mowe wikewy someone wiww be successfuw at wepwoducing the issue and finding a fix.

-The built-in tool for reporting an issue, which you can access by using `Report Issue` in VS Code's Help menu, can help streamline this process by automatically providing the version of VS Code, all your installed extensions, and your system info.
-Additionally, the tool will search among existing issues to see if a similar issue already exists.
+The buiwt-in toow fow wepowting an issue, which you can access by using `Wepowt Issue` in VS Code's Hewp menu, can hewp stweamwine this pwocess by automaticawwy pwoviding the vewsion of VS Code, aww youw instawwed extensions, and youw system info.
+Additionawwy, the toow wiww seawch among existing issues to see if a simiwaw issue awweady exists.

-Please include the following with each issue:
+Pwease incwude the fowwowing with each issue:

-* Version of VS Code
+* Vewsion of VS Code

-* Your operating system
+* Youw opewating system

-* List of extensions that you have installed
+* Wist of extensions that you have instawwed

-* Reproducible steps (1...
+* Wepwoducibwe steps (1...
 2...
 3...) that cause the issue

-* What you expected to see, versus what you actually saw
+* What you expected to see, vewsus what you actuawwy saw

-* Images, animations, or a link to a video showing the issue occurring
+* Images, animations, ow a wink to a video showing the issue occuwwing

-* A code snippet that demonstrates the issue or a link to a code repository the developers can easily pull down to recreate the issue locally
+* A code snippet that demonstwates the issue ow a wink to a code wepositowy the devewopews can easiwy puww down to wecweate the issue wocawwy

-  * **Note:** Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.
+  * **Note:** Because the devewopews need to copy and paste the code snippet, incwuding a code snippet as a media fiwe (i.e. .gif) is not sufficient.

-* Errors from the Dev Tools Console (open from the menu: Help > Toggle Developer Tools)
+* Ewwows fwom the Dev Toows Consowe (open fwom the menu: Hewp > Toggwe Devewopa Toows)

-### Final Checklist
+### Finaw Checkwist

-Please remember to do the following:
+Pwease wememba to do the fowwowing:

-* [ ] Search the issue repository to ensure your report is a new issue
+* [ ] Seawch the issue wepositowy to ensuwe youw wepowt is a new issue

-* [ ] Recreate the issue after disabling all extensions
+* [ ] Wecweate the issue afta disabwing aww extensions

-* [ ] Simplify your code around the issue to better isolate the problem
+* [ ] Simpwify youw code awound the issue to betta isowate the pwobwem

-Don't feel bad if the developers can't reproduce the issue right away.
-They will simply ask for more information!
+Don't feew bad if the devewopews can't wepwoduce the issue wight away.
+They wiww simpwy ask fow mowe infowmation!

-### Follow Your Issue
+### Fowwow Youw Issue

-Once submitted, your report will go into the [issue tracking](https://github.com/microsoft/vscode/wiki/Issue-Tracking) workflow.
-Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.
+Once submitted, youw wepowt wiww go into the [issue twacking](https://github.com/micwosoft/vscode/wiki/Issue-Twacking) wowkfwow.
+Be suwe to undewstand what wiww happen next, so you know what to expect, and how to continue to assist thwoughout the pwocess.

 ## Automated Issue Management

-We use GitHub Actions to help us manage issues.
-These Actions and their descriptions can be [viewed here](https://github.com/microsoft/vscode-github-triage-actions).
-Some examples of what these Actions do are:
+We use GitHub Actions to hewp us manage issues.
+These Actions and theiw descwiptions can be [viewed hewe](https://github.com/micwosoft/vscode-github-twiage-actions).
+Some exampwes of what these Actions do awe:

-* Automatically closes any issue marked `needs-more-info` if there has been no response in the past 7 days.
+* Automaticawwy cwoses any issue mawked `needs-mowe-info` if thewe has been no wesponse in the past 7 days.
-* Automatically lock issues 45 days after they are closed.
+* Automaticawwy wock issues 45 days afta they awe cwosed.
-* Automatically implement the VS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).
+* Automaticawwy impwement the VS Code [featuwe wequest pipewine](https://github.com/micwosoft/vscode/wiki/Issues-Twiaging#managing-featuwe-wequests).

-If you believe the bot got something wrong, please open a new issue and let us know.
+If you bewieve the bot got something wwong, pwease open a new issue and wet us know.

-## Contributing Fixes
+## Contwibuting Fixes

-If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) in the wiki.
+If you awe intewested in wwiting code to fix issues, pwease see [How to Contwibute](https://github.com/micwosoft/vscode/wiki/How-to-Contwibute) in the wiki.

 # Thank You!

-Your contributions to open source, large or small, make great projects like this possible.
-Thank you for taking the time to contribute.
+Youw contwibutions to open souwce, wawge ow smaww, make gweat pwojects wike this possibwe.
+Thank you fow taking the time to contwibute.